Bowtie-free graphs have a Ramsey lift: (Ultra)Homogenisation of

-$G''$ is good because all copies of $K_4$ are part of centres and thus identified.
-For vertices contained in chimneys, chimney $C_n$ of $G$ gets identified with chimney $C_m$ of $G'$ if an only if centres of the chimneys are the same.
-This produce a chimney $C_{n+m}$ in $G''$.
+All triangles of $G''$ are clearly either triangles in $G$ or $G'$ (or both). $G''$ is good because all copies of $K_4$ are also part of centres and thus identified.
+For vertices contained in chimneys, some vertices of chimney $Ch_n$ of $G$ gets identified with some vertices of chimney $Ch_m$ of $G'$ if an only if centres of the chimneys are the same.
+This produces a chimney $Ch_{n+m}$ in $G''$. $G''$ is bowtie-free by Lemma \ref{lem:bowtiefree}. \end{proof}